willfetter/Matplotlib-Challenge/README.md

    - 'pymaceuticals_starter.ipynb' as starter file

 Outputs:
+   - Prepare the data.
+   - Generate summary statistics.
+   - Create bar charts and pie charts.
+   - Calculate quartiles, find outliers, and create a box plot.
+   - Create a line plot and a scatter plot.
+   - Calculate correlation and regression

 Resources:
    - Class information and videos - for basics of coding and building foundation